Ordinal number: Ordinals extend the natural numbers

 This definition of ordinals in terms of sets allows for infinite ordinals.
-The smallest infinite ordinal is $\omega$, which can be identified with the set of natural numbers (so that the ordinal associated with every natural number precedes $\omega$).
+The smallest infinite ordinal is $\omega$, which can be identified with the set of natural numbers (so that the ordinal associated with any natural number precedes $\omega$).
 Indeed, the set of natural numbers is well-ordered—as is any set of ordinals—and since it is downward closed, it can be identified with the ordinal associated with it.